karenpayneoregon/visual-basic-getting-started/RecurseFolders/readme.md

 - Create a batch file
 - Place below into the batch file, save
 - Run the batch file
-- Copy the two project folders into a Visual Studio solution
+- Copy the two project folders into a Visual Studio solution (using VS2019, if earlier add the projects to the solution)
 - Perform a NuGet restore packages
 - Remove C:\GitExtractions\code folder